egberts/tableize/docs/README.tests.pycharm.md

 ```

 Exactly one Python binary path should appear.
 If two or more
-lines worth of python binary appears, you cannot use
+lines worth of Python binary appears, you cannot use
 different tools of virtual environment together.

 From the echo commands performed above, cut and paste the full
-path specification to that virtual Python binary.
+path specification that is pointing to the virtual Python binary.

 Make that "virtual" Python binary the default inside this project: